Last updated on October 17, 2025

 Urza's Saga | Illustration by Titus Lunter

-The Urza lands, often referred to as “Tron lands,” are Urza's Mine, Urza's Power Plant, and Urza's Tower, which each tap for colorless mana.
-The catch is that you’ll get more than double that amount (seven!) if you assemble all three in play.
+The Urza lands have Urza in the name.
+They are often referred to as “Tron lands,” which are Urza's Mine, Urza's Power Plant, and Urza's Tower.
+Each one taps for colorless mana.
+The catch is that you get more than double that amount (seven!) if you assemble all three in play.
 This is great for colorless or gimmicky decks that like to assemble all three as quickly as possible to play expensive and powerful colorless spells early on.

 The lands also aren’t legendary, so you can have multiple copies of each in play to accumulate well over a dozen colorless mana.
-This is especially strong in decks that run powerful but expensive colorless spells like Karn Liberated, Ugin, the Spirit Dragon, and Wurmcoil Engine.In terms of “other” Urza lands outside of the Tron lands, you have Urza's Saga and Urza's Factory.
+This is especially strong in decks that run powerful but expensive colorless spells like Karn Liberated, Ugin, Eye of the Storms, and Cityscape Leveler.

 List of Urza Lands

-There are five Urza lands, with three being specifically used in Tron.
+There are eight total Urza lands, with three being specifically used in Tron.
 The Tron-enabling lands are Urza's Mine, Urza's Power Plant, and Urza's Tower.
-The other two are Urza's Saga and Urza's Factory.

 What Sets Are Urza Lands From?

 Urza lands, specifically the Tron lands, have always been printed together because they obviously have little use on their own.
-The three lands have been printed in a number of sets, from all the way back in Antiquities to as recently as Double Masters.
-But Urza's Saga stands apart because it was only printed in Modern Horizons 2 and has yet to receive a reprint.
+The three lands have been printed in a number of sets, from all the way back in Antiquities to as recently as Commander Masters.
+Urza's Saga stands apart because it was printed in Modern Horizons 2.
+Urza's Workshop came in The Brothers' War Commander Decks, and Urza's Cave was discovered in Modern Horizons 3.
+Urza lands rarely come up, and only when the setting allows for it.

 Are Urza Lands Good?

 The Urza lands are as good as you make them.
-The main thing holding them back is that they’re strictly worse basics if you don’t have all three at once.
-This means you not only need to build a deck around using their mana efficiently, but also so that you can tutor out and have all three lands consistently early on.
+The main thing holding the Tron lands back is that they’re strictly worse basics if you don’t have all three at once.
+This means you not only need to build a deck around using their mana efficiently, but also so that you can tutor all three lands consistently early on.

-Most decks that use the Urza lands, called Tron decks, play cards like Expedition Map, Sylvan Scrying, and Ancient Stirrings to make sure they always get their lands in play.
+Most decks that use the Urza's lands, called Tron decks, play cards like Expedition Map, Sylvan Scrying, and Ancient Stirrings to make sure they always get their lands in play.

 Tron: The Best Decks for Urza Lands